Human Resources Management MSc

 What you will study

 This course is designed to give you an advanced understanding of HR issues and has a strong applied focus.
-For instance, you will receive training in HR analytics and research skills – essential for the digital age – and be able to apply what you’ve learnt to an HR issue in a real-world organisation.
+For instance, you will receive training in HR analytics and research skills – essential for the digital age – and be able to apply what you’ve learnt to an HR issue in a professional organisation.

 The course structure closely follows the requirements for the Chartered Institute of Personnel and Development’s (CIPD) Advanced Diploma in HRM, offering you the opportunity to become a Chartered Member of the CIPD after successfully completing all the modules specified in their requirements.